Creed Brothers, Book one

 “Brax, man, we’re here.
 Everything’s gonna be okay,” I assure him.

 He lifts his head, revealing a black and blue face.
-His cheeks are stained with tears and one of his eyes are swollen shut.
+His cheeks are stained with tears and dirt, while one of his eyes are swollen shut.
 “He got me in my sleep, Justice,” he chokes out.
 “I never even heard him comin,’”

 I swallow past the burn in my throat and gently put my hand on his shoulder.
 “It’s all right.
 We’re getting out of here.”